 The legislature is set to adjourn late next month, so the prospects of passing the bill in the short term might seem bleak, barring a quick turnaround.
 But adding another state to the iGaming conversation still represents a positive development.

-The 2016 effort differs from the 2015 push in that the horse racing industry is largely in favor of the bill, thanks to a subsidy in the tens of millions of dollars it would receive as part of the legislation.
-That comes in exchange for the horse tracks giving up the right to be an online poker operator.
+However, this year’s effort held more potential than the 2015 push in that the horse racing industry was largely in favor of the bill.
+This was thanks to a subsidy in the tens of millions of dollars it would receive as part of the legislation.
+In exchange, the horse tracks gave up the right to be an online poker operator.

-At the same time, the “bad actor” debate — aka whether PokerStars will be allowed in the California market — appears to have raised its ugly head again.
+At the same time, the “bad actor” debate — aka whether PokerStars would be allowed in the California market — reared its ugly head yet again.

 In 2015, a bill (HB 649) sponsored by Rep. John Payne reached the House floor before action on the bill stopped.